ShaharNaveh/ShaharNaveh.github.io/content/blog/should-i-attend-a-shortcut-college-for-a-technical-role/index.md

 The requirements for obtaining such certifications are minimal, making them essentially worthless in proving your capabilities.

 ![Buzz Lightyear Clones](img/buzz_lightyear_clones_i_got_certification_from_shortcut_college.jpg)

-### The Scam of Shortcut Colleges
-Shortcut colleges charge high fees for programs that deliver limited value, using aggressive marketing tactics to attract students.
-They often promise job placements that either don't materialize or are in low-paying, unstable positions, leading to disappointment and financial strain.

 ## FAQ
 ### But I Got a Scholarship